 Instant shade usually comes at a price.
 Normally, you’d have one or more disadvantages from trees that grow super fast.
 One would be weak branches and trunks easily damaged by wind.
 Then there is the possibility of inferior disease or pest resistance.
 Last but not least would be overly aggressive root systems.
 You don’t need roots taking over your yard and possibly a neighbor’s as well.
 This can cause multiple landscape side effects.
 Among the possibilities:

 - Causing smaller plants to have to fight for water and nutrients to survive – many of which may not be able to win the battle.

-- Making it nearly impossible to dig a whole to plant new shrubs, other trees or perennials in your soil.
+- Making it nearly impossible to dig a hole to plant new shrubs, other trees, or perennials in your soil.